Young moon returns July 11, Venus and Mars conjunction

-Category: Space Hits: 8We’re in for a treat!
+Category: Space Hits: 13We’re in for a treat!
 From July 11 to 14, 2021, the young moon will guide your eye to 2 close-knit planets, Venus and Mars.

 Venus and Mars orbit the sun on either side of Earth.
 But, in the July evening sky, Venus outshines Mars by about 200 times.
 So you might look west after sunset now … and overlook Mars at first.
 Watch for Mars.
 It’s in conjunction with Venus this month.
 The exact time of the conjunction is July 13, 2021, at about 07:00 UTC.
 At that time, Venus will pass 1/2 degree north of Mars on our sky’s dome, or about one moon-diameter.